engrit-illinois/Audit-MisconfiguredGpos/README.md

 # Note: `MatchingGposCount` + `MisnamedGposCount` should be equal to `LinkedGposCount` + `UnlinkedGposCount<Slow|Fast>`.
 $object

 # GPOs which match the given `-DisplayNameQuery` and have zero links:
 $object.Gpos | Where { ($_._Matches -eq $true) -and ($_._LinksCountFast -eq 0) } | Select DisplayName

-# GPOs (i.e. linked to the given `-OUDN`, but which do not match the given `-DisplayNameQuery`):
+# GPOs linked to the given `-OUDN`, but which do not match the given `-DisplayNameQuery`:
 $object.Gpos | Where { ($_._LinksCountFast -gt 0) -and ($_._Matches -eq $false) } | Select DisplayName

 # GPOs which have both their Computer and User configuration disabled:
 $object.Gpos | Where { ($_._Matches -eq $true) -and ($_.GpoStatus -eq "AllSettingsDisabled") } | Select DisplayName

 # GPOs which have any WMI filter configured: